 If you are looking for a long distance adventure cycle ride this LowLE off-road route is for you!
 Lowestoft to Lands End, or LowLE, will take you across England off-road.
 Whet your appetite for an amazing ride!

 Like most UK cyclists LEJoG (Lands End to John O’Groats) is on my bucket list but living in East Anglia both start and destination are miles away…

-In 2000 I learnt that first place in England to greet the sun of the new Millennium was Lowestoft.
+In 2000 I learnt that the first place in England to greet the sun of the new Millennium was Lowestoft.
 Britain’s most easterly point is only a few miles from where I live in Suffolk.
 I began to think about a Lowestoft to Lands End route between England’s most Easterly and Westerly points.
-However whichever way you look at the map, London sits on the route and that didn’t sound like fun.
+However, whichever way you look at the map, London sits on the route, and that didn’t sound like fun.
 When I did a ride to Paris a few years later I decided to start from home rather than London.
 I discovered that the river and canal network provides a traffic free alternative right through the capital.
-When it came to planning in detail I’d already ridden some long off-road routes across Suffolk and Essex, and read about the Ridgeway and the CTC had published an off-road route for LEJoG.
-So I stitched all these pieces together to reach Lands End.
-Over half of the route is on bridleways, by-ways, tow paths the rest on minor roads, including National Cycle Routes.
+When it came to planning in detail I’d already ridden some long off-road routes across Suffolk and Essex, and read about the Ridgeway, and the CTC had published an off-road route for LEJoG.
+So I stitched all these pieces together to reach Land’s End.
+Over half of the route is on bridleways, by-ways, tow paths; the rest on minor roads, including National Cycle Routes.